 In-kind benefits – In-kind benefits are only considered as remuneration if they are accepted by workers as being valuable, directly reduce the cost of basic living for a worker, are provided during regular working hours, are regularly provided, are expected in advance, and are not mandatory by law.
 Such in-kind benefits include food, transportation, family housing, healthcare, children’s education, and childcare.

 The Salary Matrix values in-kind benefits based on the total cost to the employer for providing the benefit to all workers who receive the benefit.
 If the workers must pay a subsidy for the benefit, this amount should be removed from the total.
 The remaining cost to the employer is divided by the number of workers in the job category.
 This calculation is done automatically in the “Job categories that receive in-kind benefits” section, rather than by the user.
-The value of each in-kind benefit should be the same for all workers.

 Except in extreme situations, the total value of all in-kind benefits may equal no more than 30% of the total remuneration (wages, bonuses, and in-kind benefits).
 Similarly, individual benefits may be equal to no more than 10% of the total remuneration that an is paid (aside from housing, which may be equal to no more than 15% of remuneration).
 If workers must pay (even partially) for any in-kind benefit, the value of their contribution will be subtracted from the cost to the employer for providing this benefit.
 If the employer provides cash for any of the of the below-listed benefits directly to the worker, this cash will be considered in the bonus category.